asseco-pst/watch-your-language/this-and-object-prototypes.md

 **^ That** is a mouth full of an explanation, lets break it down and explain what's going on with that definition by showing you some examples.

 **Keywords**:
-- `call-site` it's the technical name for "context" which is **the place where the function is being called**
+- `call-site` is the technical name for "context" which is **the place where the function is being called**

 ```javascript
 function foo() {